Skip to content

 };

-// Create the controller and session connectors
+// Create the controller connector

 const controller = new ControllerConnector({